m4dz/talks/cozy-bootstrap-v3/index.md

 # Configs

 - webpack: configs used by the bundler are split in `/config/Webpack.{config,target}.*` files
-- babel: the transpiler uses `presets-env` to target last browsers versions, as configured in `/.babelrc`
+- babel: the transpiler uses `presets-env` to target last browsers' versions, as configured in `/.babelrc`
 - postcss config is integrated to `/config/webpack.config.base`